 Are there different types of Chemical Peels?

 Yes, peels are usually distinguished as Superficial, Medium and Deep based upon the depth and layers of skin that are being resurfaced and rejuvenated.
 Recuperation can range from a few days to more than two weeks.
 There are a few solutions used that differ in the depth to which they penetrate.

 How does a Chemical Peel differ from a Facelift?

 A Chemical Face Peel revitalizes skin by improving its texture and color.
-A facelift, surgically, removes excess (sagging) facial skin; it does not improve skin texture or color.
+A facelift surgically removes excess (sagging) facial skin but it does not improve skin texture or color.